stevemac321/Catechist/README.md

 Catechist-Notes (The lesson bullet items in the Catechist Online course formatted to Logos Personal Book source file)

+Summa-TOC.docx (source file for the Summa Table of Contents for Logos Personal Book).

 CCC-Themes.docx (Questions posed to AI (Bing CoPilot) with provided answers)

 FullCompendium.docx (The Compendium of the CCC formatted to a Logos Personal Book source file)